-The ability to think, read a book, engage in an intelligent conversation, to actually have IDEAS again and not just looping terrible thoughts on autopilot in your brain is liberating.
+The ability to think, read a book, engage in an intelligent conversation, actually have IDEAS again, and not just looping terrible thoughts on autopilot in your brain is liberating.
 It’s one of the best benefits of sobriety I’ve experienced.

 If you feel numb, like you’re in a fog, or have nothing going on – this is possibly one of the reasons.
 It goes away and it is magnificent when it does.

 I think on a subconscious level I allowed myself to get worked up over small things because it was a nice excuse to drink.

 Alcoholics (or whatever you want to call us) get to a point in their drinking where they’re unable to manage any emotion in a healthy way.
 Drinking is the solution for boredom, frustration, sadness, and extreme happiness.

 At the beginning of your sobriety, you’re going to get hit with these emotions hard.
 All of them.